openedx/edx-platform/openedx/core/djangoapps/schedules/README.md

 coming week of a course.
 The app generates messages with instructor-supplied "section highlights" in the body of the message.

-The app measures a learner's progress in a "Schedule" Django object.
-A Schedule stores the day a learner enrolls in a course and the learner's "upgrade deadline" (the date before which they can purchase a verified certificate).
-The app coordinates its messaging to learners through their Schedules.
+The app measures a learner's progress with a "Schedule" Django object.
+The app assigns Schedules to learners and coordinates its messaging with their Schedules.

-## Definitions
+## Glossary

 * Schedule
+Stores the day a learner enrolls in a course and the learner's "upgrade deadline"

 * Schedule Experience

 * Upgrade Deadline

-    - May either mean the soft upgrade deadline on the Schedule model or the hard experation date for upgrading on the course.
+The date before which a learner can purchase a verified certificate.
+A Schedule imposes a "soft" upgrade deadline 21 days from when a learner enrolled in a course.
+A self-paced course imposes a "hard" upgrade deadline that is the course-wide expiration date for upgrading on the course.
+A learner's Schedule will use whichever date is earlier.

 * Recurring Nudge
 * Upgrade Reminder
 * Course Update